 The Right Degree for a Career in Human Resources

-Among the areas of study relevant to the HR training specialists, recruiters, compensation and benefits managers, labor relations specialists, and HR managers that work for Illinois’s top employers are:
+Most HR training specialists, recruiters, compensation and benefits managers, labor relations specialists, and HR managers working for Illinois’ top employers possess undergraduate degrees in the following areas:

 - Human resources

 - Human resource management

 A bachelor’s degree is appropriate for most positions, including those in lower-to-mid-level management.
 Upper-level management, consultant and executive positions are generally reserved for those with a master’s degree or specialized MBA.

 Job announcements help illustrate the value of undergraduate and graduate degrees related to human resources in the eyes of Illinois’s top employers (Shown for illustrative purposes only):

 - Human Resources Generalist, Follett Corporation – A bachelor’s degree in human resources, business administration, or related field is required, while a master’s degree is preferred.

 - Human Resources Specialist, Cornerstone Credit Union – A bachelor’s degree in Business Administration, Human Resources or another related field is required.